TaylorLoftisKim/address-book-C-/readme.md

 _1. Application will allow users to input a Name to be stored under "Contact Name"._
 * _Example Input: Taylor._
 * _Example Output: Taylor._

+_2. Application will allow users to enter a home address to be stored as "address"._
+* _Example Input: 1234 NW Epicodus St._
+* _Example Output: 1234 NW Epicodus St._

-_2. Application will allow users to input a Phone Number_
+_3. Application will allow users to input a 10-digit number sequence to be stored under "Phone Number"_
+* _Example Input: 1234567890_
+* _Example Output: 123-456-7890_

 ## Support and contact details